KnightZhang625/BERT_TF/tutorial/README.md

 # Tutorial
 this tutorial will cover the tf.estimator and tf.Dataset, because recently the projects relevant to the BERT use this advanced-packaging api.

+## Details
+tutorial_3.py is an excellent and full tutorial.

 <!-- ## Requirements
 - python 3
 - tensorflow == 1.14